openvinotoolkit/openvino/docs/ops/movement/Unique_10.md

   * **Description**: controls whether the unique elements in the output tensor are sorted in ascending order.
   * **Range of values**:
     * false - output tensor's elements are not sorted
-    * true - output tensor's element are sorted
+    * true - output tensor's elements are sorted
   * **Type**: boolean
   * **Default value**: true
   * **Required**: *no*